I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 The Centre

-Brilliantly, there’s a moment where the subtitles declare “BEEPING NOISE” but the Spaniards decided NOT TO BOTHER!
-In fact, given that they don’t have to use the ambient sound recorded in the studio, the audio is much easier to deal with: the Zarbi are way down in the mix and you can’t hear larvae guns scrapping themselves across the floor.
-Incredibly, it’s a lot easier to watch.
+Brilliantly, whenever the English subtitles say ‘BEEPING NOISE’ the Spaniards decide NOT TO BOTHER!
+In fact, given that they didn’t have to use the ambient sound recorded in the studio, the audio is a lot easier to deal with: the Zarbi are lower down in the mix, and you can’t hear the larvae guns as they’re pulled across the floor any more.
+Amazingly, it’s a lot easier to watch.
+And then, when the Menoptera taunt the Zarbi, the episode starts to resemble a bullfight, and suddenly everything almost – almost – makes sense.

-Sue: The bad guy looks like Itsy or Bitsy from Paperplay.
+Me: The bad guy looks like Itsy or Bitsy from Paperplay.
 Yeah, it’s definitely Bitsy.

-The conclusion baffles Sue.
-It doesn’t matter what language we’re watching it in, she can’t tell what the hell is going on when Barbara kills the Animus, or what Ian’s role is in this victory (if any).
+The story’s conclusion baffles Sue.
+It doesn’t matter what language we’re watching it in, she can’t tell what’s going on when Barbara defeats the Animus, or what Ian’s role in this victory is (assuming he has one at all), and when the TARDIS finally leaves Vortis behind, she actually cheered.
+But then we have to endure another five minutes of liberated rebels chatting among themselves.

 Sue: JUST STOP!

-The Final Score
+The Score

 1/10